MudasirSherwani/Book-Appointment-Front-End/README.md

 # 📖 World Vision Clinic <a name="about-project"></a>

 > This is a full-stack project.
-In which you can register yourself create a doctor, book an appointment with the docotor, see all appiontmnets, delete a doctor(s).
+In which you can register yourself create a doctor, book an appointment with the doctor, see all appiontmnets, delete a doctor(s).

 ## 🛠 Built With <a name="built-with"></a>